rydmike/rydmike.github.io/blog_flutter_linting.md

 [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic)
 have been deprecated.
 For a new project I do not recommend them anymore.

-Pedantic was from Google, despite its name, it was not very strict or pedantic.
+Pedantic was from Google, despite its name, it was not very strict nor pedantic.
 Dart and Flutter teams recently launched two new lint packages, let us take a look at them.

 ### Lints
 The first one is called [lints](https://pub.dev/packages/lints).
 It was launched as version 1.0.0 on May 12, 2021.
 This package contains the official recommended selection of lint rules for Dart projects.

 It comes in two flavors, the absolute minimum lints, called **Core lints**, and a broader set called **Recommended lints**.
 The recommended set also includes the core lints.
 In the Dart guide you can read more about it [here](https://dart.dev/guides/language/analysis-options#enabling-linter-rules).

 ### Flutter lints

 The second package is called [flutter_lints](https://pub.dev/packages/flutter_lints), It was also launched as version 1.0.0 on May 12, 2021.
-The Flutter lints includes the recommended set from Dart lints, plus a few more rules that are relevant in Flutter projects.
-These Dart and Flutter lint rule sets are built as supersets with increasing amount of rules enabled.
+The Flutter lints package includes the recommended set from Dart lints, plus a few more rules that are important in Flutter projects.
+These Dart and Flutter lint rule sets are built as supersets, with increasing amount of rules enabled.

 Starting from Flutter version 2.3.0-12.0.pre, the package [flutter_lints](https://pub.dev/packages/flutter_lints) defines the latest set of officially